epam/JDI/README.md

 Note: Rebuild your project if necessary (In IntelliJIdea do Build > Rebuild Project)

 ### 2. Setup your UI Objects (PageObjects) for your project
-Note: if you download empty project template via link this Pages already exist
+Note: if you download example project via link this Pages already exist in \src\main\java\org\mytests\uiobjects\example

 [View](http://pix.my/o/3lHw5f?1495800530)